Cycle 15

 Remember that in this task, the goal is not fruit identification.
 The goal is for students to keep their finger tracking along beneath the pieces of fruit that they are naming.

-This is the first task with small red dots beneath a line of story text.
-These small red dots indicate moments when the instructor should pause students’ reading in order to ask a question, give an instruction, or give information.
-The white number within each red dot corresponds to a number in the instructors’ script on the right.
-When a student reaches a red dot as they read, the instructor should read the prompt that begins with that number in the script.
+The white number within each red dot corresponds to a number in the your script on the right.
+When a student reaches a red dot as they read, you should read the prompt that begins with that number in the script.

 If a student asks about the red dots, just say that the red dots show you when to ask them a question.